tryffel/eventsourcing/README.md

+> [!NOTE]
+> Parts of the repository are currently rewriting and will bring breaking changes.
+The changes will not affect data stored in event stores, but you have to change how aggregates are constructed and saved.
+The reason for the change is to simplify the event repository and create separate repositories for aggregates and projections.
+There will also be a new package `aggregate` containing the AggregateRoot and the repositories used to save and get aggregates.
+>
+>  The ongoing work is conducted in this (PR)[https://github.com/hallgren/eventsourcing/pull/143].
+Please add comments there.
+>
+> BR Morgan

 # Overview

 This set of modules is a post implementation of [@jen20's](https://github.com/jen20) way of implementing event sourcing.
 You can find the original blog post [here](https://jen20.dev/post/event-sourcing-in-go/) and github repo [here](https://github.com/jen20/go-event-sourcing-sample).